Bilal Maqsood: Solo career (2022–present)

 After his departure from Strings following 33 years of activities, Bilal launched his solo music career with gigs in Karachi and Lahore.

 In May 2022, he released his first solo single, Naya Naya, which he co-wrote with his father.

 Later the same year he released the album Urdu Nursery Rhymes, having written, sung and composed eight nursery rhymes so children could get closer to the Urdu language.
 He developed an online series for children named Pakkay Dost in the vein of Sesame Street to further bolster children's entertainment in Urdu; the first episode was released in September 2023.

+In April 2026, he released the song O’ Re Saajna.

 Other work

 Music production and music video direction

 He was the director and co-producer of Coke Studio Pakistan from 2014 to 2017 and has also directed a number of music videos for his band as well for other artists.

 In 2020, he became the director and executive producer of another musical show, Velo Sound Station, for its first season.